alexacallmebaka/misnomers/README.md

 # How It Works

 ## Training The Model
 The first step was to train the model which would serve names to the website.
-To do this, I used [Keras](https://keras.io/) to create a recurrent neural network (RNN).
+To do this, we used [Keras](https://keras.io/) to create a recurrent neural network (RNN).
 The code which does this is located in the `model_train` folder.
 After the model is trained, it is stored in the `namegen-300.hdf5` file.

 ## The Web App